-V. B. Banks, Hiwasee, Ark., July 26.-Brother L. B. Badgett, of Port Arthur, Texas, closed a series of meeting (15 days), some for baptism soon.
-Bro.
-Barney Welch and I recently
+V. B. Banks, Hiwasee, Ark., July 26.-Brother L. B. Badgett, of Port Arthur, Texas, closed a series of meeting (15 days), near the above place, July 25, with one addition.
+The crowds were large and the interest unusually good.
+From here he went to Joy, Okla. for a series of meetings.
+He is to return here in carly September for another effort.

 Newton C. Reeves, Southwestern State Hospital, Marion, Va., Aug.
-12 .- I want to thank the faithful brethren for the contributions sents to me, while I was in the C.P.S.
+12.-I want to thank the faithful brethren for the contributions sents to me, while I was in the C.P.S.
 Camp.
 Bro.
 Travis Cogburn and I have been transferred to the above hospital.
-I think, I will like it pretty well, but I shall wait until next issue to comment, as I have not been here long enough to know much about it.
+I think, I will like it pretty well, but I shall wait until next issue to comment, us I have not been here long enough to know much about it.

 L. H. Stafford, Greenfield, Calif., Aug.
-7 .- We have been handicapped here, due to a lack of competent leadership.
+7.-We have been handicapped here, due to a lack of competent leadership.
 For a long time, I have been the only male member to take the lead; but thank the Lord, we now have another family on the Lord's side, containing a brother who is able to help with the work.
 We appreciate Bro.
 Burdine's help very much.

 W. W. Wilks, Rte.
-4, Dublin, Texas, Aug.
+4, Dublin, Toxas, Aug.
 11.-I preached last Lord's day and Saturday night at Hamilton, Texas, to a good audience, and one was restored.
 I go next Lord's day to Cottonwood, in Brown County.

 Ira Baker, Cameron, Texas, Aug.
-17 .- Our meeting closed August 1, with 4 added to the church, and the church much strengthened.
+17.-Our meeting closed August 1, with 4 added to the church, and the church much strengthened.
 We enjoyed having Bro.
 Buffington and his wife with us.
-His sermons were fine, and we are looking forward to their return next year, the Lord willing.
+His sormons were fine, and we are looking forward to their return next year, the Lord willing.
 We heard Bro.
 Fred Kirbo at Sand Grove, last Lord's day, which was very good.

-E. H. Miller, 1003 Truitt Ave., LaGrange, Ga., August 10 .-I have just closed two meetings in Ala., with three baptized and one restored.
+E. H. Miller, 1003 Truitt Ave., LaGrange, Ga., August 10.- I have just closed two meetings in Ala., with three baptized and one restored.
 One of the meetings was a mission point, but we had good attendance and attention, and several expressed interest in obeying the gospel.
 I am hoping that a church can be established there.
 Brother Holmes and his wife have the worship in their home every Lord's day.
 I am interested in the book of sermons.

 Jesse Waters, 3637 N.W.
-12th St., Oklahoma City, Okla., Aug 16 .- The church here is still gaining ground, and we are looking forward to better things here, for we "believe that He is a rewarder of them who diligently seek Him." cently heard a good sermon by Bro.
-Clovis Cook in his meeting at the Washington church.
+12th St., Oklahoma City, Okla., Aug 16,-The church here is still gaining ground, and we are looking forward to better things here, for we "believe that He is a rewarder of them who diligently seek Him."
+We recently heard a good sermon by Bro, Clovis Cook in his meeting at the Washington church.

 Ira Baker, Rte.
-1, Milano, Texas, July 29 .- Our meeting at Marlow with Bro.
+1, Milano, Texas, July 29.-Our meeting at Marlow with Bro.
 Buffington, is doing much good.
 Two have been baptized, and we have hopes of more.
 Bro.
 Buffington is a good teacher and all are taking much interest.
 The brethren, from Sand Grove and Gause, also Bro.
 Joe Castleman, have been with us some.

 W. W. Wilks, Rte.
 4, Dublin, Texas, Aug.
-3 .- July 25, Bro.
+3.-July 25, Bro.
 Clarence Snodgrass and I closed a meeting at Cottonwood, near Grosvenor.
-Although there were no baptisms, the interest was good, and I believe much good was accomplished.
+Although there were no baptisms, the interest was good, and I believe much good was accohplished.
 Aug.
-1. I closed a meeting at Cross Roads, Somervell County, with two baptized and a confession of faults.
+1, I closed a meeting at Cross Roads, Somervell County, with two baptized and a confession of faults.